Instructional Assistant Visa Sponsorship Jobs in Wisconsin

 Which visa types are most common for instructional assistant roles in Wisconsin?

-The H-1B is the most common visa for instructional assistant positions that require a bachelor's degree in education or a related field, as USCIS must determine the role qualifies as a specialty occupation.
-Some university-based instructional assistant roles may fall under J-1 exchange visitor status.
+The H-1B visa is the most common visa for instructional assistant positions that require a bachelor's degree in education or a related field, as USCIS must determine the role qualifies as a specialty occupation.
+Some university-based instructional assistant roles may fall under J-1 visa exchange visitor status.
 Applicants without a qualifying degree may find sponsorship options limited, as the role's classification depends heavily on the specific duties and employer requirements.

 Which cities in Wisconsin have the most instructional assistant visa sponsorship jobs?